Updated: 10 hours ago

 The Wisconsin GI Bill offers funds to eligible veterans and their dependents for higher learning.
 The grants provide tuition and fees for eight semesters or 128 credits, whichever is less.

-VA home care benefits for spouses, This program is available for attendance at any University of Wisconsin System or Wisconsin Technical College System school when students qualify for the institution.
+VA home care benefits for spouses, This program is available for attendance at the any University of Wisconsin System or Wisconsin Technical College System school when students qualify for the institution.

 The VetEd Program: